ccri/geomesa/docs/user/architecture.rst

    :align: center

+.. _geomesa_and_geoserver:

 GeoMesa and GeoServer
 ---------------------

-GeoMesa's GeoServer Plugin lets GeoServer work with data stored using GeoMesa tables.
+GeoMesa's GeoServer plugins let GeoServer work with data stored using GeoMesa tables.
 The plugin maps the GeoServer capabilities associated with data sources to the GeoMesa formatted tables and provides a number of optimizations to support specific use cases.

 If an application already uses GeoServer, integration with GeoMesa is simply a matter of adding a new datastore to GeoServer and updating the application’s configuration.